By A.J. Drenth

 This should not be viewed as a rejection of the subjective or self-referential mindset that Kierkegaard famously championed, but only as a critique of the desire for perfection or finality.
 An individual can still engage in self-exploration, but must recognize that “someone existing is constantly coming to be.”
 Thus, in Kierkegaard’s view, expecting to find oneself “once and for all” is both illusory and foolish.

 Interpreted typologically, Kierkegaard’s prescription can be seen as a revolt against his dominant introverted judging function, against his “constant urge to have something finished.”
 In so doing, he is effectively clearing the psychological space for his auxiliary perceiving function, Extraverted Intuition (Ne), to play a more prominent role.
 As discussed in my book, The 16 Personality Types, the auxiliary function plays a critical role in type development and integration.
 But for this to happen, the dominant function must first cede some of its power.
 Unfortunately, our attempts to do so often result in over-compensation, so instead of being merely diminished, the dominant is effectively rejected or sacrificed.
 Such over-compensations abound in theoretical works, in which the propensities of the dominant function are effectively vilified.
 Thus, it is generally wise to avoid getting sucked into an author’s enthusiasm for one side of a dichotomy.
 In this case of Kierkegaard, it means resisting over-zealousness toward the notion of uncertainty (P) vis-à-vis permanence (J).
-In other words, what self-seekers need is not one or the other, but the optimal proportion of each.
+In other words, what identity-seekers need is not one or the other, but the optimal proportion of each.

-With that said, Kierkegaard generally points self-seekers in the right direction.
+With that said, Kierkegaard generally points identity-seekers in the right direction.
 Namely, his case for uncertainty prompts INPs to question their dream of perfect self-knowledge, thereby paving the way for alternative approaches.
 Typologically, Kierkegaard calls for a relaxing of J control (i.e., of the dominant function) and a willingness to submit oneself and one’s expectations to the unknown (i.e., open-ended perceiving).
 This shift in mindset can help INPs navigate some of their most pressing existential issues.
 Among other things, it can help them overcome their reluctance to act without perfect self-knowledge and, in turn, to experience the delight of finding (and creating) themselves through consistent creative immersion.

 To learn more about INTPs and INFPs and their existential / typological challenges, be sure to explore our eBooks: